Zwill1/PHP-PRODUCT-UPLOAD-V2/README.md

 - Uses Sessions.
 - Sets log in details to local storage and deletes when logged out.

+## Security

+- Protection against XSS attack when displaying data on pages.
+- Uses PDO structure for data inserting and updates.

 ## Goal

 - Move the Add Product, Update and Delete functionality when user is logged in.